 - to minimise the risk of previous losses of significant amounts of historical material due to ad hoc decisions being made about small individual holdings across campus and lost opportunities of collecting significant historical material with the retirement or departure of long-serving USQ staff members;

 - to identify, capture, house and manage the dispersed collection items in a single, central location on the main Toowoomba campus.
-It is envisaged that, on a rotating basis, significant collection items can be placed on display at the Fraser Coast and Springfield campuses; and
+It is envisaged that, on a rotating basis, significant collection items can be placed on display at other relevant University campuses; and

 - to enable USQ to greatly enhance its currently limited capability in the management and housing of significant memorabilia for research and public access/display purposes.